Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

         - Returns connection POS Store "Name of the new store"
         - Return line item channel POS Store "Name of the new store"
         - Redeem voucher item channel POS Store "Name of the new store"
         - Service items channel POS Store "Name of the new store"
     - *PIM* module
         Your customer-specific PIM attribute sets have been created for the new store with a destination attribute set *Set for POS store "Name of the new store"*
+    - *Omni-Channel* module
-    - *Omni-Channel* module: The following attribute sets have been created:
+    The following attribute sets have been created:
         - A connection *POS store "Name of new store"*
         - A variant set *Set for POS for "Name of the new store"*
         - A variant set *Offer option set for POS store "Name of the new store"*